The Rocs Trinquat, Pioch, de la Jarre and de la Vigne

 Notes

-There are no drinking water points or shelters along the route.
-Bring water and food supplies.
+There are no drinking water points or shelters along the entire route.
+Bring your own water and food supplies.
 Avoid periods of high heat.
-Basic hiking equipment is recommended.
-It is advisable to bring a windbreaker, sunglasses, walking sticks, a camera, binoculars and, if necessary, a headlamp if visiting the Sergent Cave, etc.
+Basic hiking gear is recommended.
+It is advisable to bring a windbreaker, sunglasses, walking sticks, a camera, binoculars and, if visiting the Sergent Cave, a head torch; etc.

 Worth a visit